ChrisForti/musical-tracker-api/DOCS/api-endpoints.md

    Approve CRUD for Actors
    Approve CRUD for Roles
 3. Approval Process:
+   Request: Add Role (If not in DB, requires admin approval)
-   Request: Add Role/Actor (If not in DB, requires admin approval)
+   Request: Add Actor (If not in DB, requires admin approval)
    Request: Add Theater (If not in DB, requires admin approval)

 ### Flow